yoasyo25/career-development-curriculum/module_one/strengths_storytelling_reflection.md

 * Even though your Turing story isn't finished yet, what do you envision for your development in future mods?
 How will this story end?

 * Finally, write a draft of your story here.
-This is a short paragraph, 4-6 sentences, describing who you are, why you came to Turing, and where you see yourself going in the future:
+This is a short paragraph, 4-6 sentences, describing who you are, why you came to Turing, and what you hope to accomplish while you're here: